rick-62/Notes/vault/development.TDD.md

 - Write code to pass test, then refactor
 - Test should fail first time ran, otherwise question whether test is needed
 - Never refactor code without tests in place
+- Start with best possible application program interface and work backwards

+## Gotcha's
+_TDD, Where Did It All Go Wrong (Ian Cooper)_

+- Adding a new class is **not** the trigger for writing a test; the trigger is implementing a requirement
+- Tests must not be dependent on the implementation of other tests
+- Testing isolated methods creates tests which are hard to maintain
+- No test is coupled to implementation
+- Initially speed of implementation trumps design
+- Can't both understand the solution to the problem, and engineer the code right (can lead to over engineering or analysis paralysis)
+- Do not write any new tests when refactoring

+### Red, Green, Refactor
+_TDD, Where Did It All Go Wrong (Ian Cooper)_

+1. **Red:** Write a test that doesn't work to prove that the test will not always pass
+2. **Green:** Make the test work as quickly as possible (e.g. copy/paste from Stack Overflow)
+3. **Refactor:** Tidy up code and remove duplication

+Alternatively,
+1. Write test
+2. Run to ensure fails
+3. Make it run
+4. Remove duplication

 ## Types of test
 _Clean Architecture in Python_